PrestaShop/prestashop-specs/core/front-office/cart rules calculations.md

 [TODO]

-## Percent reduction action
+## Percentage reduction
-If the cart rule contains "Percent reduction", the amount of this reduction depends on 4 types:
+If the cart rule contains "Percentage reduction", the amount of this reduction depends on 4 types:

-* Percent from cheapest product.
+* Percentage from cheapest product.
-* Percent from whole order.
+* Percentage from whole order.
-* Percent from specific product.
+* Percentage from a specific product.
-* Percent from selection of products.
+* Percentage from a selection of products.

-### Percent from cheapest product
+### Percentage from the cheapest product

-The reduction amount is the unit price tax included of the cheapest product in cart.
-In other words, if multiple products has the cheapest price or quantity of product with cheapest price is more than 1, the reduction is the price of one product(quantity=1).
+The reduction amount is calculated from the unit price tax included of the cheapest product in cart.
+In other words, if multiple products has the cheapest price, or quantity of product with cheapest price is more than 1,then the reduction is based on the price of one product(quantity=1).

 reduction amount = (unit price of cheapest product tax inc) * percent / 100